informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_1_en.md

 }
 ```

-Finally, in each part of the three parts of the program, we must replace each occurrence of the type `Game` by the corresponding interface type.
+Finally, in each of the three parts of the program, we must replace each occurrence of the type `Game` by the corresponding interface type.
 For example, the execute method of the `Command` class now has the following form:

 ```java
 public abstract void execute(GameModel game, GameView view);